 Guwahati: NIA charges 8 from ULFA in grenade lobbing case

-New Delhi, Nov 12: The National Investigation Agency (NIA) has filed a chargesheet against 8 persons in connection with a grenade lobbing case in Guwahati.
+New Delhi, Nov 12: The National Investigation Agency (NIA) has filed a charge sheet against 8 persons in connection with a grenade lobbing case in Guwahati.

-The accused who are part of the proscribed organisation, ULFA have been charged with conspiracy, acts of terror, waging war against India, illegal possession of arms and ammunition, illegal use of explosives and also harbouring terrorists.
+The accused who are part of the proscribed organisation ULFA, have been charged with conspiracy, acts of terror, waging war against India, illegal possession of arms and ammunition, illegal use of explosives and also harbouring terrorists.

 The case on hand pertains to the attack on the security personnel on duty at the RB Baruah Road near the Central Mall, Guwahati on May 15, 2019.
-In the incident 12 persons were seriously injured.
+In the incident, 12 persons were seriously injured.

 NIA arrests Laskhar’s fund raiser